EdwinWenink/archive_fever/content/posts/43-notes_tagging.md

 The command `g]` opens a list of all ambiguous tags.
 We see that another file is also about security.
-So let's expand our horizon and enter it's number to visit that file.
+So let's expand our horizon and enter its number to visit that file.

 ![]({{% baseurl %}}/images/43-blog/4-security_tag_nav_detail.png)